Developer Docs

 Send your first email

-Call POST /api/v1/emails from your backend with a verified sender, recipient list, subject, and HTML body.
+Call POST /api/v1/emails from your backend with an allowed sender, recipient list, subject, and HTML body.
 The API returns a queued message id immediately.

 DNS